sagemath/trac_to_gh/Issue 847.md

 # Issue 847: rewrite the symbolic calculus package to do evaluation / simplification without recursion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/847

 Original creator: was